NEW LAWS FOR FIDUCIARIES & FRAUD IN TENNESSEE

 During testimony at trial, neither attorney Davis nor the executrix denied hiding and destroying the family’s records from both the probate court and the trustees.

 In other states these activities are widely referred to as accounting fraud, securities fraud and fraudulent concealment.
 Additionally—at least in most state and federal jurisdictions—the concealment of legal and financial records from a court proceeding is considered obstruction of justice.

 But in a landmark decision, Williamson County Court Judge James Martin III reversed Easter’s initial finding for the trustees.

 Martin ruled that when the executrix and her attorney teamed up to hide legal and accounting records from the trustees it was not fraud, obstruction of justice or even a breach of fiduciary duty in Tennessee.

 Martin’s ruling denied the trustees any recovery for the costs needed to get their family’s hidden records.
 In addition, the judge ruled that the trustees were liable for all legal expenses billed by the firm to defend the concealments of the administrator and attorney Davis.

 The trustees appealed their case, but Martin’s ruling was upheld by the Middle Tennessee Court of Appeals.

-“It’s a landmark decision,” said Brett Darken in an interview from his home in Virginia.
-Darken, 58, was the lead trustee in the case.
-Neither he nor his brother Eric had ever been involved in an estate accounting.
+“It’s a small case but a big decision,” said Brett Darken in an interview from his home in Virginia.
+Darken, 58, was co-trustee with his brother in the case.

-“New Rules for Families and Finance in Tennessee” is a multi-part special report for www.stopprobatefraud.com developed to educate Tennessee Families on navigating the state’s revised legal and financial landscape.
-This installment is the first.
-Next: “Tennessee’s New Rules for Accounting Fraud.”
+“New Rules for Families and Finance in Tennessee” is a multi-part special report for www.stopprobatefraud.com designed to help Tennessee business and families navigate the state’s revised legal and financial landscape.